MUSE Study of Two Giant Low-surface-brightness Galaxies with Compact Satellites: Analysis of the mosaic data cubes

 We pass the mosaics and the binning schemes to \nb{} \citep{Chilingarian2007a,Chilingarian2007b,ChilingarianKatkov2012}, which performs full-spectrum fitting with E-MILES simple stellar population (SSP) models \citep[][FWHM~$=2.5$~\AA]{Vazdekis16} for the stellar component and a set of emission lines within 4800--6800~\AA\ (rest-frame).
 Telluric regions are masked to avoid residual sky-subtraction noise.

 For each bin we derive: SSP-equivalent age and metallicity; stellar and gas kinematics (radial velocities and velocity dispersions); and emission line fluxes (Gaussian profiles with constraints on flux ratios for doublets and for the Balmer series).
 The parameters are determined sequentially for the three schemes: (i) stellar properties over 4700--8700~\AA\ in rest-frame, including the Ca-triplet region; (ii) gas kinematics over 4800--6800~\AA, then used as initial guesses; (iii) refined emission line fluxes for BPT classification \citep{BPT} and gas-phase metallicity.
-The \nb{} results are used to construct spatial maps of all model parameters, shown in Figures~\ref{maps_u1382} and~\ref{maps_agc} for UGC~1382 and AGC~192040, and discussed in Section~\ref{sec:res}.
+The \nb{} results are used to construct spatial maps of all model parameters, shown in Figures~\ref{maps_u1382} and~\ref{maps_agc} for UGC~1382 and AGC~192040\footnote{\revone{The FITS-files with the maps are available via \url{https://zenodo.org/records/17829726}}}, and discussed in Section~\ref{sec:res}.